Lisa Bender: Minneapolis City Council

 Bender was sworn into office on January 6, 2014.
-She was named chair of the city's Zoning and Planning Committee, one of only two first-term council members to chair a standing committee of the council.
+She was named chair of the city's Zoning and Planning Committee, at the time one of only two first-term council members to chair a standing committee of the council.

 During her first term, Bender focused on creating a safe transportation system for pedestrians, expanding affordable housing choices, fighting for workers protections and higher wages, supporting community and environmental health, and restructuring the public safety apparatus.
 She authored the city's complete streets ordinance, protected bikeway update to the Bicycle Master Plan, accessory dwelling unit ordinance and landmark paid sick leave ordinance, establishing Minneapolis as the first city in the Midwest guaranteeing workers the ability to accrue up to 48 hours of sick and safe time each year.
 In 2015, she authored an ordinance eliminating or reducing the minimum parking requirement for new residential developments along high-frequency transit routes.
 The Obama Administration highlighted Bender's parking reform ordinance in its 2016 Housing Development Toolkit as a successful initiative to lessen housing costs, reduce pollution, traffic congestion, and improve economic development.

 In addition to serving as the chair of the Zoning and Planning Committee during her first term, Bender sat on the Committee of the Whole, the Elections and Rules Committee, the Health, Environment, and Community Engagement Committee, the Taxes Committee, the Transportation and Public Works Committee, and the Ways and Means Committee.

 She was named L'Etoile Magazine's MVP of the year in 2015.
 In 2016, she was named one of Minneapolis/St. Paul Business Journal's People to Watch.

 On April 22, 2017, Bender was endorsed by the DFL for a second term.
 Bender won her re-election campaign on November 7, 2017, making her the first incumbent in over 20 years to do so in the ward.

 Following the 2017 elections, Bender was unanimously elected by her colleagues as the new President of the Minneapolis City Council.

 Bender also sat as the vice-chair of the Transportation and Public Works Committee, the Elections and Rules Committee, and the Executive Committee, along with being a member of the Zoning and Planning Committee, the Budget Committee, the Housing Policy and Development Committee, the Committee of the Whole, and the Intergovernmental Relations Committee.